Complying with SCRA Credit Card Regulations

 Termination of Lease Agreements

-A written notice of termination may be submitted to terminate a residential, agricultural, professional, or business lease if this lease was entered before starting the military service, upon receiving a permanent change of station orders or orders to deploy (with a unit or individually) to support a military operation that exceeds 90 days.
+A written notice of termination may be submitted to terminate a residential, agricultural, professional, or business lease if it was entered before starting military service, upon receiving a permanent change of station order, or upon receiving orders to deploy (with a unit or individually) to support a military operation that exceeds 90 days.

 Termination of Phone Services

-The termination of cellphone services or even phone exchange services are allowed if the contract was entered before receiving active military orders to relocate for over 90 days to a new location which is not supported within the phone contract.
+Terminating cellphone or phone exchange services is allowed if the contract was entered before receiving active military orders to relocate for over 90 days to a new location which is not supported within the phone contract.

 Protection From Property Repossessions

-Repossession of property is prohibited without a court order, whether it is due to nonpayment or contract termination for payment gaps before or during a period of active duty.
+Property repossession is prohibited without a court order, whether due to nonpayment or contract termination for payment gaps before or during a period of active duty.

 Professional Liability Insurance

-Service members who also work as professionals in other fields such as healthcare or legal services are allowed to suspend their professional liability insurance contract by writing a request to their insurance carrier.
-Once the insurance is suspended, premium payments do not have to be paid, and any premium payments made while on active military service should be refunded by the carrier.
-But the servicemember is allowed to reinstate their suspended insurance by writing a request within 30 days of returning from their active military service.
+Service members who work as professionals in other fields, such as healthcare or legal services, can suspend their professional liability insurance contract by writing a request to their insurance carrier.
+Once the insurance is suspended, premium payments do not have to be paid, and the carrier should refund any premium payments made while on active military service.
+However, service members can reinstate their suspended insurance by writing a request within 30 days of returning from active military service.

 Protection with Life Insurance Coverage

-Military personnel are protected against terminations of required premium payments from life insurance companies if they are on active duty.
-However, the increase premium payments based on the age in an individual term insurance is not within the SCRA regulations.
-Insurance carriers may also restrict the coverage provided for certain activities that are required from military service.
+Military personnel on active duty are protected against terminations of required premium payments from life insurance companies.
+However, the increase in premium payments based on age in individual term insurance is not within the SCRA regulations.
+Insurance carriers may also restrict the coverage provided for certain activities required by military service.

 Voting Rights

-What Are Some SCRA Benefits For Active Service Credit Card Holders?
+What Are Some SCRA Benefits For Active Duty Service Credit Card Holders?

-There are a couple of benefits for credit card holders, since the SCRA limits the amount of interest rate that is charged on some financial contracts to no more than 6% per year.
+Credit card holders have a couple of benefits since the SCRA limits the interest rate charged on some financial contracts to no more than 6% per year.
 These contracts can be for credit cards and mortgages.
-With the SCRA the interest rate will be capped at 6% per year which is certainly a great benefit.
+With the SCRA, the interest rate will be capped at 6% per year.

-To obtain this, the servicemember should provide his or her creditor with a written notice and a copy of their military orders.
+To obtain this, the servicemember should provide their creditor with a written notice and a copy of their military orders.
 This copy can be any appropriate indicator of their military service.
 An official letter from their commanding office will suffice.
-The paperwork including the written notice and proof of military service should be handed to the creditor no later than 180 days since the end of the service member’s period of active duty.
+The paperwork, including the written notice and proof of military service, should be handed to the creditor no later than 180 days from the end of the service member’s period of active duty.

-Creditors are then required by law to forgive and not defer the interest that is greater than 6% per annum, retroactively.
-They are not allowed to accelerate the principal payment in response to the service member’s request for the 6% cap.
+Creditors are then required by law to forgive and not defer interest greater than 6% per annum retroactively.
+They cannot accelerate the principal payment in response to the service member’s request for the 6% cap.

 Can You Waive Your Rights Under The SCRA?

-Interestingly enough, the SCRA makes it possible for servicemembers to waive their rights.
+Interestingly enough, the SCRA allows servicemembers to waive their rights.
 A written agreement or waiver is valid if it is signed during or after the period of military service.
 Signing the waiver for SCRA rights before entering a period of military service will make it invalid.
 The format of the waiver is important.
-Generally, the waiver cannot be a clause in an agreement, but has to be in the form of a stand-alone document
+Generally, the waiver cannot be a clause in an agreement but has to be a stand-alone document.

-Of course, before the waiver is signed, all documents and provisions should be carefully read and understood with the advice of a knowledgeable legal officer or qualified attorney.
+Of course, before the waiver is signed, all documents and provisions should be carefully read and understood by a knowledgeable legal officer or qualified attorney.

 The Bottom Line

-It is beneficial to know the different protections you can have under the SCRA benefits, which can greatly help financial responsibilities by providing education and private student loans, home equity loans, vehicle loans, any ongoing periodic payments, interest rate reduction, existing credit, credit card debt, among many more.
+It is beneficial to know the different protections you can have under the SCRA benefits, which can greatly help with financial responsibilities by providing education and private student loans, home equity loans, vehicle loans, any ongoing periodic payments, interest rate reduction, existing credit, and credit card debt, among many other things.

-If you are a servicemember or dependent of one and believe that your SCRA rights have been violated, you may seek assistance from a local US Armed Forces legal assistance program first.
+If you are a servicemember or dependent of one and believe that your SCRA rights have been violated, you may first seek assistance from a local US Armed Forces legal assistance program.